Savjee/savjee.be/src/site/posts/2026/2026-03-xx-converting-chinese-thermostat-to-esphome.md

 The central heating in my office is controlled by a Tado thermostat, but the signal in that room is terrible.
 It regularly loses connection and stops heating entirely.
 Not great when you're trying to work in winter.

-To stop myself from freezing to death, I bought supplemental 800W infrared heater.
+To stop myself from freezing to death, I bought a supplemental 800W infrared heater.
 I'd heard good things about IR heating, and after trying it I was immediately sold.
 It makes you feel warm almost instantly even though the room is still cold.

 Only problem: the IR panel only has a basic on/off switch.
 No thermostat.
 I looked at Sonoff and Shelly relays, but even with mods, they don't look like a finished product you'd want to put in a wall socket.